Life in the Time of COVID

-If you haven’t already, get some travel silverware.
+If you haven’t already, get some sustainable travel silverware.
 Add it into your carry-on, which is on its way to becoming an eco-friendly powerhouse.
 Plastic utensils are nearly impossible to recycle, and since plastic is literally killing all life on earth, including us, reducing our dependence on it is imperative.
 So, even when you’re not flying, keep it on hand.
 One tiny caveat for your upcoming flight, however—knives are not allowed.
 Pre-cut any food you’ll be bringing on board, and get one of these ingenious sporks.

 And don’t forget your reusable straw.
 Like plastic utensils, straws are not recyclable and are ending up in the ocean at an alarming rate.
 It’s easy to say no to plastic while you’re sipping through a stylish, green version.

-It might seem like what you pack to take on your trip is the least of your eco-worries.
+It might seem like what you pack to take on your trip is the least of your eco-travel worries.
 The truth is, the heavier a plane is, the more fuel it burns while getting to its destination and the more carbon it creates.
 If you pack like a minimalist, you’ll help your flight become more fuel-efficient.

 If you’re going on a longer trek, rather than packing a different outfit for each day, take less and plan to do laundry part of the way through your trip.
 Most hotels will offer laundry service, or you can simply wash some of your items in your sink.